elypia/converters4deltaSpike/README.md

 * [`UUID`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/UUID.html)

 ## Usage
-There are no special conditions or usage guidelines for this project, you can just follow the regular documentation provided by the Apache DeltaSpike project.
+There are no special conditions or usage guidelines for this project; you can just follow the regular documentation provided by the Apache DeltaSpike project.

 Please see the [documentation][deltaspike-typed-resolver-api] for more information.

 ### Example
 The most simple example is to create an interface based configuration and use the `@ConfigProperty#converter()` property to specify the desired converter for the type required.

 ```java
 @Configuration(prefix = "config.")